abdullahalshafi/BasicImagePicker/README.md

 # Basic Image Picker
-A Simple Android Library top capture and pick image from gallery.
+A Simple Android Library to capture and pick image from gallery.

 ### Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories: